 When I woke at 4.30am it had been raining, but it couldn’t have lasted long, as by the time I got up and left by 6.30am, everything was dry.
 I didn’t have any breakfast, but did get to a Tesco’s for my next food restock.
 16 coffees purchased – things are looking up!

-I had an interesting game with the chap running the lovely cafe.
+I’d an interesting game with the chap running the lovely cafe.
 I think he must be a bit of a perfectionist, as all the shelves are perfectly aligned.
 He took my menu once I’d ordered and I needed the prices to write down, so I took another one from a different table.
-I put it back once I’d finished and he came over to straighten it.
-I was not sure what he thought to my gloves and hat drying on his radiator – I just knew that if I tried my socks he’d say something!
+I put it back once I’d finished and still he came over to straighten it, I was not sure what he thought to my gloves and hat drying on his radiator – I just knew that if I tried my socks he’d say something!
 I seriously considered staying there all day; it would have been quite entertaining, moving things.

 Joking aside, it was the best looking and best cooked breakfast I have had on the entire trip – Cafe Alba is highly recommended.

 The start of the West Highland Way was well-surfaced, easy going but very busy.
-There was a queue of people going out of town.
-I managed to overtake a few, but I was overtaken by more!
+There was a queue of people going out of town and I managed to overtake a few, but I was overtaken by more!
 I noticed an equal mix of male and female groups, most fairly young but some older walkers and a few single walkers.
 I met a middle-aged teacher at a surprise animal farm bar, who was on his first long walk.
 He gave me some useful information on the route, including the fact that there’s no camping allowed where I was planning to stop.
 This meant I would either have to walk 7 miles further past Rowardennan or break the law.

 So I stuck to the road from Drymen to Balmaha for a rest and another pint (£4.20!
 I got the barman to top it up – no head on my beer at that price, thank you).
 It was then 6 or 7 miles to Rowardennan which was hard going after yesterday’s mileage.
 My iPod definitely helped.
 I would have stopped for food here, but it was too expensive – definitely Loch Lomond tourist prices.
 I had to settle for an ice cream and a banana on my way.